Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Appendix

 I have compared any Ward cluster of top-300 sources with the set of sources $S(L)$ of any link cluster $L$.
 Set $S(L)$ includes all cited sources that have more than half of their incoming citation links in link set $L$.

-Going through the dendrogram towards increasing numbers of branches, for each of all nontrivial Ward clusters $W$ I have searched for the link cluster $L$ with a source set $S(L)$ best matching $W$. $S(L)$ is best matching $W$ if their symmetric difference $(S(L)\cup W) - (S(L)\cap W)$ has minimum size.
+Going through the dendrogram in Figure \ref{fig:dendro} (p.\;\pageref{fig:dendro}) towards increasing numbers of branches, for each of all nontrivial Ward clusters $W$ I have searched for the link cluster $L$ with a source set $S(L)$ best matching $W$. $S(L)$ is best matching $W$ if their symmetric difference $(S(L)\cup W) - (S(L)\cap W)$ has minimum size.

 The link cluster obtained from Olson (1965) has only this paper in $S(L)$, which is trivially matched with itself.
 Results are in Table \ref{tab.match}.
-All best matching seeds but seed 276 can be found in the dendrogram of Ward clustering in Figure \ref{fig:dendro}.
+All best matching seeds but seed 276 can be found in the dendrogram of Ward clustering in Figure\;\ref{fig:dendro}.
 Seed 276 and seed 272 are direct sub-clusters of seed 287, which can be found in the lower part of the dendrogram.